New PC? Change These Windows Settings Right Away

 You have a ton of programs open -- so many that it's taxing your computer's system resources and causing lots of lag.
 You decide to restart your computer so to clear out the memory, but when you log in again, the OS opens all the same programs you had active before.
 Microsoft thinks it's doing you a favor by letting you pick up where you left off, but you'd be better off only re-opening the apps and tabs that you need right now.

-To stop Windows 10 from automatically re-opening programs on reboot, navigate to Settings->Accounts->Sign-in Options and scroll down to the Privacy subhead.
-Then turn the toggle to off for "Use my sign-in to automatically finish setting up my device and reopen my apps after an update or restart."
+To stop Windows 10 from automatically re-opening programs on reboot, navigate to Settings->Accounts->Sign-in Options and scroll down to the “Restart apps” subhead.
+Then turn the toggle to off for "Automatically save my restartable apps when I sign out and restart them after I sign in.”

 Protect Your Privacy